Measuring gravitational lensing time delays with quantum information processing: Observation proposal: M dwarf flares

 \subsection{Combination of multiple flares}

-When the number of photons that can be received per flare is small, we consider using photons from multiple flares that happen in different areas of the star to make a joint analysis.
+When the number of photons that can be received per flare is smaller, we consider using photons from multiple flares that happen in different areas of the star to make a joint analysis.
 We can safely assume that the durations of the flares do not overlap.
 Since the size of the M dwarf is generally much greater than the size limit set by the finite-source effect, the difference in $\Delta t$ between different flares is generally much greater than $2\pi / \omega_0$.
-However, we can also assume that this difference is much smaller than $t_c$, since $t_c$ is a tunable quantity and can be arbitrarily large, in principle.
+Since the photons result from broadband emission, this difference is also much greater than the coherence time $t_c$.
+Note that if this difference is smaller than the coherence time, this will be the narrow-band scenario, in which combining multiple flares may have better performance.
+Although the narrow-band case is less realistic, we present its strategy in \cref{sec:narrow} in case this is of independent interest.